Halloween at the Dole

-I have been an artist in residence at Lakeside Legacy Arts Park in Crystal Lake for the last year and a half – home to the 1865 Dole Mansion.
+As an artist in residence, I host many at Lakeside Arts Park in Crystal Lake, home to the 1865 Dole Mansion.
 From the very day I set foot in the building, others felt compelled to tell me their spooky stories and paranormal experiences from working in the building – everything from flashlights turning off by themselves during tours to caretakers being pushed and shoved while working alone late at night.

 This is nothing new for me.
 As soon as people learn I’m a professional mind reader and a psychic investigation hobbyist, I don’t have to read their minds, they just tell me their stories.
 People have entrusted me with their stories since I was a kid in Sunday school I would interpret dreams – something I do to this day.

-Since I’ve had a studio at Lakeside Legacy where I host mini talks and palm reading/dream interpretations, people ask if the building is haunted.
+Since I’ve had a studio at the Dole where I host engagements, people ask if the building is haunted.
 I always say the same thing: “I honestly don’t know, but it certainly looks haunted, and there are a lot of unexplained occurrences that have happened here.”

 I’ve often thought that maybe this was a practical joke by all the employees, or a simple case of people’s imaginations running wild in a spooky old house.

 One such occurrence is from many years ago when the building’s annex was used for various purposes, including a day care.
 As children left, they would always say “bye” to the same corridor by one of the exits.
 When one of the adults finally asked who the kids were saying bye to, the children all responded, “The man in the hat.”
 All of the kids agreed to the information, even though none of the teachers could see anyone or anything.